sagemath/cypari2/README.rst

 (the optional option *--user* allows to install cypari2 for a single user and avoids using pip with administrator rights).
-Depending on your operating system the pip command might also be called pip2 or pip3.
+Depending on your operating system the pip command might also be called pip3.

 If you want to try the development version use